How To Install Violin and Viola Strings

 7. Remove Slack

 Place the string carefully in the appropriate slot of the nut and bridge.
 Check to see that the string is running directly from the peg to the nut to the bridge to the tailpiece, not twisted with another string or wrapped around anything it shouldn't be.
 Wind the peg to remove the slack, and place a small amount of tension on the string.
-If the string has a bridge protector (small piece of plastic that slides up and down the string), be sure to place it on the bridge.
+If the string has a bridge protector (small piece of plastic that slides up and down the string), be sure to slide it into place on top of the bridge.
 Most E strings have a bridge protector and if it is left off the bridge, it will buzz as the violin is played.

 8. Check Bridge

 Check that the bridge is straight.
 The back of the bridge (the side facing the tailpiece) should be exactly perpendicular to the surface of the violin, and the feet of the bridge should be flat on the surface of the instrument.
 If the feet are flat, but the bridge is not straight, you have a warped bridge and should have it replaced by a professional.
+(This is extremely common, and should be expected if you don't routinely check your bridge for straightness.)

 9. Bring Up To Pitch